 - Clinical Nurse Specialist

 Most of these nurses have prescriptive authority and some states allow them to practice without collaborating or being supervised by a physician.
 Studies have been done that have proven that care provided by an APNs is equal to or comparable to care given by physicians.
 And it is done at a lower cost.
 Generally, APRNs work in hospitals and clinics.
 Those who are in public health might have a need to travel to places such as schools, community centers or patients' homes.

 The national health care system has a great need for APRNs as they serve a vital role in upping the level of service or transforming primary care, chronic care management, preventive care and, eventually, wellness.

-Most MSN programs are especially created for busy RNs with family and career obligations.
+Most MSN programs are specially created for busy RNs with family and career obligations.
 Students can complete the programs part time, full time or online.
 Specialty programs are often given the same day or on weekends each semester which makes it easier to fit into busy schedules.
-When you apply for the MSN program, you will typically be required to apply for a specific specialty tracks.
+When you apply for the MSN program, you will typically be required to apply for a specific specialty track.

 Figure 1.1 shows the number of certified nursing practitioners, certified nurse specialists, certified registered nurse anesthetists and certified nurse midwives in the year 2008.
 The data shows a huge number of practicing RNs with specialties back then; and with an increasing trend forecasted for every year since then, you are ascertained that a job will be waiting for you by the time you finish your specialized program.

 Figure 1.1 This is a sample survey by the AARP Public Policy Institute and the National Sample Survey of RNs